About Journal

 How do I submit a paper to WestJEM?

-What is the average time from submission to publication for papers submitted to WestJEM in 2015?
+What is the average time to first decision for papers submitted to WestJEM?

 What are WestJEM’s total subscription and distribution circulation numbers?